 When it comes to building muscle, protein is the foundation of your success.
 It’s the macronutrient responsible for repairing and growing muscle tissue, making it essential for anyone looking to bulk up or enhance their physique.
-But how much protein do you actually need to see results?
-Let’s explore the science behind protein intake and how to tailor it to your fitness goals.
+In this article, we'll walk you through how much protein you really need, the best sources, and when to consume it for optimal results.

 The Role of Protein in Muscle Building